pdrb/papir/README.rst

 Notes
 =====

-- Works on Python 3.3+
+- Works on Python 3
 - Uses only Python standard library for maximum compatibility
-- Small and simple source code that can be read in a few minutes
+- Small and simple source code

 Install